-- Registration as a full-time student is required for any funding.

-- Any student who remains unregistered in their degree program (not taking any courses) for three continuous terms (twelve months) will lose their graduate status.

-- Some courses may not finish in one term.
-These are referred to as "continuing" courses and include:

-- ITEC-5001 (IT Seminar)

-- o ITEC-5909 (Master's Thesis)

-- ITEC-6907 (Doctoral Qualifying)

-- ITEC-6908 (PHD Proposal)

-- ITEC-6909 (PHD Thesis)

-- Students who register in a continuing course are required to maintain registration in that course for as many terms as necessary (including summer) until the course is passed.
-For ITEC5001, students only register in the term that they expect to finish the requirements in.
+- Registration as a full-time student is required for any funding. - Any student who remains unregistered in their degree program (not taking any courses) for three continuous terms (twelve months) will lose their graduate status. - Some courses may not finish in one term.
+These are referred to as "continuing" courses and include: - ITEC-5001 (IT Seminar) - ITEC-5909 (Master's Thesis) - o ITEC-6907 (Doctoral Qualifying) - o ITEC-6908 (PHD Proposal) - o ITEC-6909 (PHD Thesis) - Students who register in a continuing course (a course that goes longer one term, e.g. the thesis writing part of your program) are required to maintain registration in that course for as many terms as necessary (including summer) until the course is passed. - For ITEC5001, students only register in the term that they expect to finish the requirements in.

-- A grade of B- or better must be obtained in each course credited towards the degree requirements. - CSIT students can petition to allow a grade of C+ in 1.0 credits.
+- A grade of B- or better must be obtained in each course credited towards the degree requirements. - CSIT students can petition to allow a grade of C+ in up to 1.0 credits.
 The School will consider petitions on a case-by-case basis.